In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

 The lower section of the toolbox contains the buttons that display the context menu we need to modify coordinates, size and rotation:

 The top-left button displays the Align context menu.
 This menu is divided into two sections: the upper section for horizontal alignment and the lower section for vertical alignment.
 By selecting the Align left menu item, the two selected elements will be perfectly left aligned.
-The left coordinate will be matched to the one of the last item selected.
-So, for example, if you select the text first and the barcode second, left alignment will move the text element to match the left coordinate of the barcode element, the one selected last.
+The left coordinate will be matched with the last selected element.
+So, for example, if you select the text first and the barcode second, the left alignment will move the text element to match the left coordinate of the barcode element, the last one selected.

-The command Align horizontal will center all selected items based on the center position of the last selected item.
-All of the above works for the vertical commands in the same way.
+The Align Horizontal command centers all selected objects based on the center position of the last selected element.
+This works the same way for the vertical commands.

 The top-right button displays a context menu that enables you to make all selected elements have the same, width, height or both.
-Again, when using these commands on multiple elements, the reference size will always be that of the last selected elements.
+Again, when using these commands on multiple elements, the reference size will always be the last selected element.

-The lower-left button gives access to the Center/rotate commands.
-The upper section enables you to center all selected elements in the label area.
-In this case, the term Center refers to the label area.
+The lower left button provides access to the Center/Rotate commands.
+In the upper area you can center all selected elements in the label area.
+In this case, the term Center refers to the area of the label.

-The lower section enables you to change the rotation angle of all selected elements.
-The menu list shows the most common rotation angles (45°, 90°, 180° and so on), enables you to define a custom rotation angle and to reset the angle to zero.
+In the lower area you can change the rotation angle of all selected elements.
+The menu list shows the most common angles of rotation (45 °, 90 °, 180 °, etc.).
+You can define a custom rotation angle and reset the angle to zero.

-For some fun, you can also change the rotation angle of the selected elements by holding down the SHIFT key, click one of the selected elements and move the mouse cursor up and down.
+You can also change the rotation angle of the selected elements by holding down the SHIFT key, clicking one of the selected elements, and moving the mouse pointer up and down.